Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-18.What will be contents of memory location 2500 H and flags (CY, S, P and Z), after the execution of the following program?
+18. What will be contents of memory location 2500 H and flags (CY, S, P and Z), after the execution of the following program?

  MVI C, C8 H
  MVI A, 11 H